MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/manage-personal-access-tokens-via-api.md

 6. Rerun the application to test that you can GET all PAT tokens for the requesting user.
 Once you've verified that you have, feel free to modify the contents of `'app.py'` and the `'ms-identity-python-webapp-master\templates'` directory to support sending requests to the rest of the PAT lifecycle management API endpoints.
 For an example of a Python Flask Quickstart application that has been modified to support requests to all PAT lifecycle management API endpoints, [see this sample repo on GitHub](https://github.com/microsoft/azure-devops-auth-samples/tree/master/PersonalAccessTokenAPIAppSample).

-### Automatically refresh an AAD access token
+### Automatically refresh an Azure AD access token
 Once the application is configured correctly and the user has acquired an access token, the token can be used for up to an hour.
 The MSAL code provided in both examples above will automatically refresh the token once it expires.
 Refreshing the token prevents the user from needing to log in again and acquire a new authorization code.
 However, users may need to log in again after 90 days once their refresh token expires.

 ### Explore PAT Lifecycle Management APIs
-In the above GitHub sample application and Quickstart applications, the application has been pre-configured to make requests with the AAD tokens you've acquired.
+In the above GitHub sample application and Quickstart applications, the application has been pre-configured to make requests with the Azure AD tokens you've acquired.
 To learn more about the endpoints, what parameters they accept, and what is returned in responses, see the [API Reference docs](https://docs.microsoft.com/rest/api/azure/devops/tokens/pats).

 ##  FAQ

-### Q: Why do I need to authenticate with an AAD token?
+### Q: Why do I need to authenticate with an Azure AD token?
 Why is a PAT Token not enough?
 A: With this PAT Lifecycle Management API, we've opened up the ability to create new PATs and revoke existing PATs.
 In the wrong hands, this API could be used by malicious actors to create multiple entry points into your organization’s ADO resources.
-By enforcing AAD authentication, we hope to have this powerful API be more secure against this unauthorized usage.
+By enforcing Azure AD authentication, we hope to have this powerful API be more secure against this unauthorized usage.

-### Q: Do I need to have an AAD tenant with an active Azure subscription to use this API?
+### Q: Do I need to have an Azure AD tenant with an active Azure subscription to use this API?
-A:  Unfortunately, this API is only available to users that are part of an AAD tenant with an active Azure subscription.
+A:  Unfortunately, this API is only available to users that are part of an Azure AD tenant with an active Azure subscription.

 ### Q: Can I get an example of this sample application for another language/framework/application type?
 A: We love that you want to use the API in your language of choice!
 We’re looking to add alternative GitHub samples in other languages soon.
 In the meantime, if you have a request for an example, head over to our [Dev Community](https://developercommunity.visualstudio.com/search?space=21) to see if someone else has an example to share.